metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 Artists are not engineers.

 Some minds are not capable of systems thinking.
-A person with excellent aesthetic skills can't be expected to oversee hundreds of _mechanical_ parts of an user interface from links and link states to responsive and re-usable page structures &mdash; from atoms to molecules and organisms.
+A person with excellent aesthetic skills can't be expected to oversee hundreds of _mechanical_ parts of a user interface from links and link states to responsive and re-usable page structures &mdash; from atoms to molecules and organisms.

 Artists need help.